Interview with Monica Mulholland - Part 2

 Another before and after photo by Don Hajicek.

 Monica: Love is very important in my life, both the love of my friends and the love of my wife.
-My wife is an amazing woman, she (after some initial trepidation) has been fully supportive of my transition and is one of my biggest supporters in the TG cause.
+My wife is an amazing woman.
+She (after some initial trepidation) has been fully supportive of my transition and is one of my biggest supporters in the transgender cause.
 We have been together since our first date in 1976.
-When I knew that she was “the one” I told her about my secret.
-That was an enormous risk for me as she knew my family and some of her relations were friends of mine.
-We lived in a small town in Ireland and if this had got out, my life would have been hell... in more ways than one! :)
+When I knew that she was “the one,” I told her about my secret.
+That was an enormous risk for me, as she knew my family and some of her relations were friends of mine.
+We lived in a small town in Ireland, and if this had got out, my life would have been hell... in more ways than one! :)

-She has stood by me through thick and thin and she has an amazing ability that when life gives her lemons, not only does she make lemonade, she goes further and makes gin and tonic!
+Monica: She has stood by me through thick and thin, and she has an amazing ability that when life gives her lemons, not only does she make lemonade, she goes further and makes gin and tonic!
 She lights me up!

 Monica: The thing about dysphoria is that everybody’s dysphoria is different.
 I can only comment on what helped me come to terms with it.
 This worked for me, it may well work for some others; but it is far from being a prescription that will help everybody.
 I would suggest that a person struggling with dysphoria should look at how it was tackled by others and experiment to see which parts might work for them.

-My revelations were: we are not genetic women we are transgender women, comparing ourselves to genetic women is a recipe for depression and negative self-worth.
+Monica: My revelations were: we are not genetic women, we are transgender women.
+Comparing ourselves to genetic women is a recipe for depression and negative self-worth.
 I accept the fact that I am a transgender woman and I strive to be the best transgender woman that I can be.
 This has taken a huge weight off my shoulders and set me on a positive path instead of a negative one.
-Brenee Brown, in her TED talks on vulnerability and shame, helped me greatly in this respect.
+Brené Brown, in her TED talks on vulnerability and shame, helped me greatly in this respect.

 Monika: Monica, thank you for the interview!